 - Where we are obliged by law to disclose information about you—for example, where your records are subpoenaed, if your behaviour is considered a risk to others or yourself, or where some other legal right to access requires us to disclose.

 We also maintain strict security policies and practices with respect to who has access to personal and confidential information about you.

 If you have any concerns or questions about privacy and confidentiality, please speak with the Queensland Health sexual health clinic staff.
 You can also call a Privacy and Confidentiality Contact Officer within your local area.

 For more information about how we handle your confidential information, how to access your own medical records, or how to make a privacy complaint, please go to Queensland Health’s health records and privacy page.

 How will a private GP or health provider protect my information?

 If you choose to visit your GP or other private health care provider, they are also required by law to handle and protect your personal information, particularly your health information.

-We recommend you check out the Australian Government’s Factsheet: Health information and your privacy It’s about your privacy rights and how private health providers must handle your information.
+We recommend you check out the Australian Government’s health information about your privacy rights and how private health providers must handle your information.

 I’m young, do I have control of my STI testing and treatment choices?